troglobit/finit/README.md

 * `HOOK_SYSTEM_UP`: All services *and* everything in `/etc/finit.d`
   has been launched

+**Runtime Hooks**

+* `HOOK_SVC_RECONF`: Called when the user has changed something in the `/etc/finit.d` directory and issued `SIGHUP`.
+The hook is called when all modified/removed services have been stopped.
+When the hook has completed, Finit continues to start all modified and new services.

+* `HOOK_RUNLEVEL_CHANGE`: Called when the user has issued a runlevel change.
+The hook is called when services not matching the new runlevel have been been stopped.
+When the hook has completed, Finit continues to start all services in the new runlevel.

+**Shutdown Hooks**

 * `HOOK_SHUTDOWN`: Called at shutdown/reboot, right before all
   services are sent `SIGTERM`